kirillzyusko/react-native-keyboard-controller/docs/versioned_docs/version-1.0.0/api/keyboard-provider.md

 # KeyboardProvider

 `KeyboardProvider` should wrap your app.
-Underhood it works with `KeyboardControllerView` to receive events during keyboard movements, maps these events to `Animated`/`Reanimated` values and store them in `context`.
+Under the hood it works with `KeyboardControllerView` to receive events during keyboard movements, maps these events to `Animated`/`Reanimated` values and store them in `context`.

 ## Props